neuralmagic/deepsparse/src/deepsparse/server/README.md

         --task TEXT                     The task the model_path is serving.
 For example, one of: question_answering,
                                         text_classification, token_classification.

-                                        Ignored if config file is supplied
+                                        Ignored if config file is supplied.

         --model_path TEXT               The path to a model.onnx file, a model folder containing the model.onnx and
                                         supporting files, or a SparseZoo model stub.